 At Entropia, we’re constantly in pursuit of better ways to communicate.
 So, in November 2019, we launched Entropia Extended Reality (EXR), strengthening our experience design offering and injecting creative campaigns with the immersive technologies of augmented reality (AR), virtual reality, (VR) and mixed reality (MR) across our blue-chip client base in South-East Asia.

 In the same year, we acquired the 360-video business from award-winning Singapore-based Virtual Reality (VR) company, VOSTOK VR.
-Considering the ever-evolving technology has revolutionised our online experiences in the last few years – from browsing, to playing, shopping, and learning – our offering is aimed at enabling brands to engage with both existing and prospective customers in real-time through unique, customised experiences like immersive storytelling, product visualisation, virtual customer service, XR commerce, and much more.
+Considering the ever-evolving technology has revolutionised our online experiences in the last few years – from browsing, to playing, shopping, and learning – our offering is aimed at enabling brands to engage with both existing and prospective customers in real-time through unique, customised experiences like immersive storytelling, product visualisation, virtual customer service, extended reality (XR) commerce, and much more.

 UMW Galeriku – A Museum Like No Other